tilbud/rCMEM/README.md

 ### Ideal Mixing Model

-A lot of what underpins current versions of the Marsh Equilibrium Model and the Cohort Theory Model is the ideal mixing model, see [@morris2016contributions] and [@holmquist2018accuracy].
+A lot of what underpins current versions of the Marsh Equilibrium Model and the Cohort Theory Model is the ideal mixing model, see [Morris et al. 2016](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2015EF000334) and (Holmquist et al 2018](https://www.nature.com/articles/s41598-018-26948-7).
 This describes the density of a soil as the summation of the soils' relative organic and inorganic fractions, as well as the _self-packing density_ of the organic (k1) and inorganic (k2) matter.

 $$BD = {1 \over {{OM\over k1}+ {(1−OM) \over k2}}}$$

-If you hold area constant, and you assume you know the input rates of organic and inorganic matter, you can use the ideal mixing model to calculate accretion rate [@morris2016contributions, @morris2006competition, @morris2007ecological].
+If you hold area constant, and you assume you know the input rates of organic and inorganic matter, you can use the ideal mixing model to calculate accretion rate ([Morris et al. 2016](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2015EF000334), [Morris 2006](https://www.sciencedirect.com/science/article/pii/S0272771406001776),  [Morris 2007](https://link.springer.com/chapter/10.1007/978-1-4020-6008-3_14)).